Code-Institute-Submissions/MFBuckley-Online-Cookbook/README.md

 # UX

+1. As a Full Stack Developer I am creating an online cooking database that allows users to Create, Read, Update and Delete cooking recipes for a Thermomix kitchen appliance.

-1. As an administrator, I am creating a database of recipes that can be searched and edited.
+1. As a back-end developer, I am creating a database of recipes so that it can be searched and updated by a user.

-1.
+1. As a front-end developer I am creating a responsive webpage using Bootstrap4 so that it works well on all screen sizes.

 1.